Adele One Night Only: Synopsis

-The special was divided into two parts: a live concert filmed at the Griffith Observatory in Los Angeles, and Adele's interview with Winfrey in a separate location.
+The special was divided into two parts: a live concert filmed at the Griffith Observatory in Los Angeles and Adele's interview with Winfrey at the latter's home in Montecito, California.
 Afront a sunset and a view of the Hollywood Hills, Adele opened her show with a performance of "Hello" (2015).
-The camera frequently cut to celebrites in attendance, whom Adele described as "a mix of close friends and complete strangers".
-She was dressed in a "floor-length, form-fitting, off-the-shoulder black dress", and dangly earrings.
-Adele frequently engaged in banter and interacted with the audience, occasionally using profanity which was beeped using a three-second delay.
+The camera frequently cut to celebrities in attendance, whom Adele described as "a mix of close friends and complete strangers".
+She was dressed in a long and tight-fitting black outfit and dangly earrings.
+Adele frequently engaged in banter and interacted with the audience, occasionally using profanity which was censored using a three-second delay.
 The show also included a male attendee proposing to his partner of seven years.
 Adele explained this to the audience and instructed them to be quiet, as the man walked the blindfolded woman to the front and tearfully proposed to her, after which Adele segued into a performance of "Make You Feel My Love".
 Adele also performed the then-unreleased tracks "I Drink Wine", "Hold On", and "Love Is a Game", along with the first performance of "Easy on Me".

-The interview was filmed at Winfrey's home in Montecito, California, in a garden reminiscent of the one where she had interviewed Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex earlier in the year.
+The interview was filmed in a garden reminiscent of the one where Winfrey had interviewed Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex earlier in the year.
 During this segment, Adele was asked about her upbringing, weight loss, as well as the current status of her love life.
 She was clad in a white pantsuit, which was originally a skirt suit that Adele asked to be altered.
 Vanessa Friedman of The New York Times, who thought a white pantsuit was "the single garment most associated with women's liberation and empowerment on the public stage", interpreted this outfit as a political message.
-Adele discussed her relationship with her estranged father, how it was important for her to heal her relationship with him before he passed away, the moment she knew her marriage was over, her relationship with Rich Paul, and other personal topics.
+Adele discussed her relationship with her estranged father, how it was important for her to heal her relationship with him before he died, the moment she knew her marriage was over, her relationship with Rich Paul, and other personal topics.

 Reception

 Ratings

-In the United States, the special had 9.92 million primetime viewers and a 1.5 rating in the adult age 18-49 demographic.
+In the United States, the special drew 9.92 million viewers and a 1.5 rating in the adult age 18-49 demographic.
 Its Live+same day count added a viewership of 1.3 million, surpassing the 93rd Academy Awards in April 2021, and making it the most-viewed entertainment special since CBS's Oprah with Meghan and Harry (2021).
 The viewership for the special's global broadcasts included 2.004 million from Canada, 797.000 from the Netherlands, 747.000 from Australia, 738.000 from Spain, 568.000 from France, 140.387 from Hungary, and 20.000 from Switzerland.